phorton1/base-Pub/FS/implementation.md

 - **Server**
   - creates *ServerSession* by default
   - implements processPacket() to parse packets to parms and entries and call $session->doCommand()
+  - is progress-like
+    - implements aborted() to call getPacket() to see if an abort has been issued
+	- implements addDirsAndFiles, setEntry, and setDone, to send packets
   - **fileServer** is a vanilla *Server* executable program
 	- has while (1) {sleep(10;)} wait loop
   - **SerialBridge** - instantiated by **buddy**